 Civil rights activist, flagrant Communist, and aggressive atheist, O’Hair successfully sued Baltimore public schools and ended mandatory school prayer nationwide in 1963, earning herself the sobriquet “The Most Hated Woman In America.”
 O’Hair also mounted campaigns against the Pledge of Allegiance, the motto “In god We Trust,” public nativity scenes, public scripture readings, and even tax exemptions for churches.
 She credited her atheism to her experience reading the Bible for the first time in 1932.

 Drag performer, vocalist, and political ne’er-do-well, Sarria achieved local fame by singing famous opera arias in drag under stage names like “The Widow Norton” and “The Nightingale of Montgomery Street.”
-The first openly gay political candidate in US history, Sarria provoked dozens of people to run against him just to block him from office.
-Often arrested for frequenting gay bars and cruising spots, Sarria declared, “There is nothing wrong with being gay; the crime is being caught.”
+The first openly gay political candidate in US history, Sarria provoked dozens of people to run against him at the last minute just to block him from office.
+Often arrested for frequenting gay bars and cruising spots, Sarria defiantly declared, “There is nothing wrong with being gay; the crime is being caught.”

 Dismissed during his own lifetime as a madman, critics now acknowledge Blake as one of the all-time great English poets as well as a virtuoso visual artist.
 Now most famous for his seething apocalyptic poetry and surreal religious paintings, many of Blake’s best works were actually provocative satires of contemporary politics and hypocritical religious conventions.